TomKranenburg/Ome/README.md

 (CAUTION: Originally written entirely by ChatGPT-4o in 2024.
-Optimised, extended, and re-documented by Claude (Anthropic) in 2026 — see `CHANGELOG.md` for everything that changed and `OPTIMIZATIONS.md` for the design rationale.)
+Optimised, extended, and re-documented by Claude Fable (Anthropic) in 2026 — see `CHANGELOG.md` for everything that changed and `OPTIMIZATIONS.md` for the design rationale.)

 <div align="center">